 A. (Alberto) Godioli, PhD

-His current work focuses on legal controversies regarding humor and freedom of expression.
-He is the organizer of the summer school ‘Humor and Satire in Contemporary Europe: Cultural, Political, and Legal Perspectives’ (two editions, July 2018 and 2019), and the Principal Investigator of the NETIAS Constructive Advanced Thinking project 'Cartoons in Court: Towards a Forensic Analysis of Visual Humor' (main host: Institute for Advanced Study CEU Budapest, 2020-2023).
-His research areas also include international Modernism, Law and Literature, Posthumanism, Narrative Theory and Cognitive Studies.
+Alberto is also the founder and co-director of the Forum for Humor and the Law (ForHum) and of the OSL research group Literature, Law and Society, as well as the Principal Investigator of the NETIAS Constructive Advanced Thinking project 'Cartoons in Court' (main host: Institute for Advanced Study CEU Budapest, 2020-2023).
+His research areas also include Modernism, Law and Literature, Posthumanism, Narrative Theory and Cognitive Literary Studies.

-Board Member, Society for Pirandello Studies
+Board Member, Society for Pirandello Studies, 2018-present

 PhD Board Member (Italian Studies), Ca' Foscari University, Venice, 2022-present